 There are however some drawbacks to this idyllic sounding scenario not least of which is a need for a larger piece of land and the general lack of mobile home parks able to accommodate these larger manufactured homes.

-In fact most registered mobile home parks do not have the roadways or the necessary turning space to spot these giants with trucks.
+Most registered mobile home parks do not have the roadways or the necessary turning space to spot these giants with trucks.

 The cost of installation for these larger homes can be much higher with almost double the amount of materials needed and substantially higher labor costs.

-That being said in my experience most people today are opting for a double wide mobile home but please do your necessary research before ordering any of these larger units.
+That being said in my experience most people today are opting for a double-wide mobile home but please do your necessary research before ordering any of these larger units.